 Toy Pal toys is a 163-piece STEM kit that teaches children mechanics and improves their creativity.
 Children can build helicopters, airplanes, racing cars, motorcycles, and other such vehicles.
 An instruction guide has also been included in the kit.

-The toys aid in developing hand-eye coordination, motor skills, logical reasoning, and problem-solving abilities in children.
-This kit comes in a storage box and is also easy to clean after play.
+These problem-solving toys help develop hand-eye coordination, motor skills, and logical reasoning abilities in children and do not have rough edges.
+This kit comes in a storage box that helps develop good storage practices and is also easy to clean after play.

 - Strong and sturdy pieces